 Disparities in the success of students across many science, technology, engineering, and math (STEM) fields linger along demographic lines.
-This points to a critical challenge that student affairs professionals…Buy
+This points to a critical challenge that student affairs professionals can address by…Buy

 Colleges and universities in the United States are facing an epidemic of gender-based violence and widespread allegations that they are responding inadequately to the problem.
-This 5 Things Brief…Buy
+This 5 Things Brief seeks…Buy

 Today's college students are an extremely diverse group of people.
 Many subpopulations can be identified within this larger group.
-This book looks at who college students are, how they…Buy
+This book looks at who college students are, how they have…Buy

-This updated set of Professional Competency Areas is intended to define the broad professional knowledge, skills, and, in some cases, attitudes expected of student affairs professionals regardless of their…Buy
+This updated set of Professional Competency Areas is intended to define the broad professional knowledge, skills, and, in some cases, attitudes expected of student affairs professionals regardless of their area…Buy

 Identity manifests in the way we lead, supervise, make decisions, persuade, form relationships, and negotiate responsibilities each day.
-Student affairs professionals, who are often at the center of transformative…Buy
+Student affairs professionals, who are often at the center of transformative efforts…Buy

 This monograph examines some of the assumptions underlying student affairs administration and student development education, particularly those concerning sex-role socialization.
-The authors describe the effects of sex-role socialization and…Buy
+The authors describe the effects of sex-role socialization and some…Buy

-Diversity, multiculturalism, and inclusion are values espoused by most colleges and universities; yet many educators, including those in student affairs, expect students to "magically" interact with peers from different…Buy
+Diversity, multiculturalism, and inclusion are values espoused by most colleges and universities; yet many educators, including those in student affairs, expect students to "magically" interact with peers from different cultural…Buy

 NASPA recognizes your commitment toward gender issues by hosting the following awards and initiatives.